KensDevlog/PG29Ken_WebAppFrameworks_FinalAssignment/README.md

 # VUE A1

 ## Run Instructions
+- run npm install in the main directory
+- run npm install in the frontend directory
+- run npm install in the backend directory
-- open the command line in the private folder and execute the command 'npm run dev'
+- open the command line in the backend folder and execute the command 'npm run dev'
-- open command line in the public folder and execute the command 'npm run dev'
+- open command line in the frontend folder and execute the command 'npm run dev'
 - ctrl click the link provided in the command line of the public folder

 ## Screens Added